This is the multi-page printable view of this section. Click here to print.

 2. Go to General > VPN & Device Management

-To fully remove the DNS encryption configuration:
+To completely remove DNS encryption settings:

 1. Open the Settings app